lsst-ts/observatory-ops-docs/Operational-Procedures/Main-Telescope/ComCam-Master-Calibrations-Procedure/comcam-master-calibrations-procedure.rst

 These options are constrained by the fact that one calibration depends on the existence of the previous one (i.e., to build a dark, a bias is necessary, and to build a flat, a dark and a bias are necessary).

-If desired, defects can be constructed from darks and flats (in which case  `script_mode` must be ``BIAS_DARK_FLAT``), and a PTC per detector per amplifier constructed form the flats.
-Note that the PTC assumes that a sequence of flat pairs has been taken, each pair taken at the same exposure time (in order to produce a PTC, `script_mode` must be ``BIAS_DARK_FLAT`` too).
+If desired, defects can be constructed from darks and flats, and a PTC per detector per amplifier constructed from the flats.
+Note that the PTC assumes that a sequence of flat pairs has been taken, each pair taken at the same exposure time.
+In both cases, `script_mode` must be set to ``BIAS_DARK_FLAT``.

 For more information about calibrations production (including verification and certification), please consult the `Constructing Calibrations documentation`_.